spg5958/Bichrom-GAT-Scripts/README.md

 # Bichrom with graph attention network (GAT)
 This is an extension to our earlier work on Bichrom.
-We have added Graph Attention Network to predict the binding of TFs using pre-existing contact matrix data
+We have added Graph Attention Network to predict the binding of TFs using pre-existing contact matrix data.

 ## Input Data